 Possible sanctions following a student disciplinary hearing include warnings, probation, suspension or expulsion from all of the District's colleges.
-(C-14, Section XII.D; C-15, Section V.)
+(C-14, Section XIII.D.)

 Disciplinary action against employees shall include verbal warnings, letters of reprimand, notices of unsatisfactory service, suspensions, demotions, or dismissals.
-(C-14, Section XII.C; C-15, Section V.)
+(C-14, Section XIII.C.)

-Range of Protective Measures That May Be Offered to Victims Following an Allegation of Dating Violence, Domestic Violence, Sexual Assault or Stalking

-Interim measures shall be implemented by the Title IX Coordinator, as required to separate the Alleged Victim and Respondent.
-Such temporary sanctions may include moving one party to another section of the same class or to a different online location, providing the Alleged Victim with an escort across campus, or permitting the Alleged Victim to take exams in a different location from the Respondent and/or alleged offender and any similar action(s) intended to separate the parties and reduce the stress on them arising from the incident and allegations.
-(C-14, Section IX.D.)
+Range of Protective Measures That May Be Offered to Victims Following an Allegation of Dating Violence, Domestic Violence, Sexual Assault or Stalking another section of the same class or to a different online location, providing the Alleged Victim with an escort across campus, or permitting the Alleged Victim to take exams in a different location from the Respondent and/or alleged offender and any similar action(s) intended to separate the parties and reduce the stress on them arising from the incident and allegations.
+(C-14, Section X.D.)